 My wish to see Jordan came true when I was invited on a week long cycling trip in Jordan with Exodus Travels.
 Of course John had to come on this trip.
 For a small country, Jordan packs a punch.
 Its home to five UNESCO sites including the Wadi Rum Protected Area.
 Our time at a Wadi Rum camp, home to wide open spaces, silence and black, starry nights was a real highlight.
 I wish we’d had another few nights of camping and exploring here.

 Our bike tour in Jordan was not an end to end one – more like hopscotching down the length of the country with a ride on a tour bus filling in the rest.
 On this portion of our trip we biked about 30 km starting outside of Aqaba and ending about 3 km short of our Wadi Rum camp.
 The last three kilometres would have been next to impossible on a bike with all the deep sand.

 Parts of Jordan are very hilly and mountainous – which made for some epic cycling described here.
 Note the sign showing camel crossings.
 While we didn’t see any on our bikes we saw loads of camels at sunset and on our jeep tour the following day.

 Catching the sunset in Wadi Rum

-We opted to pay the extra money so we could get a repeat of the experience in Wadi Rum.
+We opted to pay the extra money so we could get a repeat of the experience from our Wadi Rum camp.
 It hurt as much as I remember from last time – with my inner thighs and backside screaming at me.
 Despite the pain, I highly recommend the experience.
 There’s a rhythm you get into on a camel that’s very meditative, and of course the scenery for the outing is nothing short of stunning.